XENONnT/straxen/docs/source/cmt2.rst

 -----------

-Some corrections are actually references, in this case there will be a get_* method to fetch the object being reference.
+Some corrections are actually references, in this case there will be a .load() method to fetch the object being reference.

 Examples: